 Medical malpractice law regulates doctors’ and other healthcare providers’ responsibilities when they negligently fulfill their obligations and cause injury to a patient.
 In simple terms, a doctor will be held accountable if his or her actions cause damage to the patient.
 Each state has its own rules and procedures for dealing with med mal claims.

-Having discussed enough the types of medical practice and the lawsuits in our previous blogs, let’s get to know about the medical malpractice law in the U.S.
+Having discussed enough the types of medical practice and the lawsuits in our previous blogs, let’s get to know about the process of medical record reviewing that decides the fate of majority of the medical malpractice claims in the U.S.

 How Does Medical Malpractice Law Work?

 Medical Malpractice is a well-known field of law, falling within the umbrella of accidents and injuries.
 Each professional involved in medical care has a general obligation to practice medicine in a certain way.
 Failure or breach of that duty, causing harm to the patient, is medical malpractice.
 The patient would be entitled to file a malpractice lawsuit in such cases.